ProjFOAM/FoAM-dataset/README.md

 </div>

 ## How to get all trainning data？
-If you want any data from FoAM, such as fine-tune VLM data and real experimental data, please feel free to contact [Litao Liu](mailto:litao.liu@example.com) to obtain it.
+The simulation data can be obtained by running the FoAM benchmark script.
+If you want any other trainning data from FoAM, such as fine-tune VLM data and real experimental data, please feel free to contact [Litao Liu](mailto:litao.liu@example.com) to obtain it.

 ## FAQs
 If you encounter any issues, feel free to open an issue on GitHub or reach out through discussions or directly contact [Litao Liu](mailto:litao.liu@example.com).
 We appreciate your feedback and contributions! 🚀